silnrsi/font-doulos/documentation/source/faq.md

 #### *Why doesn’t Doulos SIL have a full set of styles?
 Will you add them in the future?*

 Our other fonts (Charis, Gentium, and Andika) are much better suited for most purposes and contain full sets of styles.
 Doulos SIL is provided for those who need a very basic font in the style of Times.
 We have no plans to add additional styles to Doulos SIL.

+#### *Why is version 7 likely to be the last major version of Doulos SIL?*

+There remain few, if any, uses for which Doulos SIL is a good font choice, and we want to focus future efforts into our other fonts.